8too/MandelVR/ReadMe.md

 ## Usage

 Use the Controller joystick to move the camera in the direction in which the controller is pointing.
-Press B to zoom in and A to zoom out.
+Press B on the Controller to zoom in and A to zoom out.
 The camera accelerates over time so make sure you do not go too fast and leave the visible area.

 ## Installation